 Pupil Premium Grant Allocation (£36,120)

-School continues to employ an Early Intervention Worker to support our pupils ensuring they remain confident and happy.
-The Educational Welfare Officer continues to track attendance as we aim for 100% attendance for our pupils to ensure they make sustained or greater progress and access the curriculum offer fully.
-Funding is used to support TA hours for pupils with EHCP and ensure that they are able to access support materials and interventions appropriately.
-A teaching assistant has been directly employed to work four mornings a week with two year six pupils to provide targeted support and ensure they remain confident when facing the challenge of the year six curriculum.
-Educational visits, after school clubs and school dinners are funded for pupils.
-Music lessons are also made available to pupils to promote their interests and extend their opportunities.
-Opportunities for additional learning are made available before and after school to target areas of need and to accelerate learning.
+School continued to employ an Early Intervention Worker to support our pupils ensuring they remained confident and happy.
+The Educational Welfare Officer continued to track attendance.
+The attendance of our PPG pupils was higher than our non-PPG pupils in 2016-2017 illustrating how effective this has been.
+Funding was used to support TA hours for pupils and ensure that they were able to access support materials and interventions appropriately.
+A teaching assistant was directly employed to work four mornings a week with two year six pupils to provide targeted support and ensure that they remained confident when facing the challenge of the year six curriculum.
+Educational visits, after school clubs and school dinners were funded for pupils.
+Music lessons were also made available to pupils to promote their interests and extend their opportunities.
+Opportunities for additional learning were made available before and after school to target areas of need and to accelerate learning.
 These include Cool Kids, SNIP, Phonics and Mathematics Clubs.
-Professional development for teachers and teaching assistants is funded to ensure that staff are able to provide the best possible provision.
-A strategy will be published by the end of the Autumn Term 2016.
+Professional development for teachers and teaching assistants was funded to ensure that staff were able to provide the best possible provision.
+A strategy was published at the end of the Autumn Term 2016.
 See Pupil Premium Strategy Statement 2016-2017 below.

 Pupil Premium Grant Allocation (£34,160)